Scheduling

 • If no draft exists, the plugin auto-generates one (tone: friendly, length: medium) and sends it immediately.

 The free plugin's auto-send is intentionally minimal — no editor pass, no audit gate.
-For unattended sending in production, use the pro plugin's enhanced scheduler.
+For unattended sending in production, use the pro plugin's Weekly Schedule.

 This is the safe way to run unattended.